rdfjs/data-model-spec/interface-spec.md

 - `String .language` the language as lowercase [BCP47](http://tools.ietf.org/html/bcp47) string (examples: `en`, `en-gb`)
 - `String .datatype` the datatype IRI as string

+TODO: What if the literal has no language?
+Does it always have a datatype?

 ### NodeVariable extends Node

+TODO: Why not just Variable?

 **Properties:**

 - `String .value` the name of the variable (example: `?a`)

+TODO: Does the value always start with a question mark?

 ### Triple